madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 First, **clarity**: Lab results should be easy to understand without causing unnecessary stress.
 Patients should know whether a result is clinically significant and have the right context to understand how it relates to their diagnosis.
 Second, **consistency**: All lab results should be available in one place, regardless of their source or format.
 Whether a result comes from a structured data feed or a scanned PDF, patients shouldn’t have to hunt for their information.

-These first two principles became **Phase 1**: focused entirely on the patient experience, improving the portal’s UX so that lab results were easier to understand and access.
+These first two principles became **Phase 1**: focused entirely on the patient experience, improving the CareSpace UX so that lab results were easier to understand and access.

 For practices, **transparency** was critical.
-Providers and staff needed visibility into what patients could see in the portal, ensuring the EHR and patient portal remained aligned.
+Providers and staff needed visibility into what patients could see in CareSpace, ensuring the EHR and patient portal remained aligned.
 If a result was withheld, the system should make it clear why.
 Finally, **control**: Oncologists needed the ability to withhold sensitive results on a case-by-case basis, ensuring that regulatory requirements didn’t override their clinical judgment when it wasn’t in the patient’s best interest.
 These principles kept us focused on building a system that was not only functional but also intuitive, trustworthy, and aligned with real-world clinical workflows.

 The second two principles became **Phase 2**: iterating on existing oncologist workflows to give providers better visibility and decision-making power.

 Breaking the work into two phases helped us manage what was quickly becoming a massive project, allowing us to ship in smaller, incremental slices and develop more efficiently without overwhelming either patients or providers with too many changes at once.

-##### This case study covers the design process for Phase 1 where we focused on the patient experience, with the goal to make labs consistently available and clearly digestible in the patient portal.
+##### This case study covers the design process for Phase 1 where we focused on the patient experience, with the goal to make labs consistently available and clearly digestible in CareSpace.

 I worked closely with a cross-functional team – including a PM, tech lead, engineers, and a clinical expert.
 My role was to bridge the gap between user needs and execution – building a deep understanding of the existing platform, past research, and user feedback to define the problem.
 I facilitated brainstorming, drove decision-making, and ensured alignment on clinical and technical constraints.
 I designed all workflows and UI/UX for an intuitive experience for both providers and patients.
 Throughout development, I collaborated with engineers to refine interactions, troubleshoot edge cases, and QA the final product to ensure it worked as intended.